Stress and Worry

 How do you start your day?
 Are you waking up everyday checking social media or the news?
 Are you asking God to lead you as you move through out the day?
 Are you praying or meditating?Are you eating breakfast?
 Drinking water?

 I think a lot about balance and try to be intentional about the choices that I’m making but sometimes I don’t do it.
 Its harder to be intentional when you are tired, stressed, hungry or bored.
 What are your triggers?
-What keeps you making the best choices all the time?
+What keeps you from making the best choices all the time?
 Identifying what keeps you from making good choices can help you in the long run.

 Giphy.com